reasonmii/reasonmii/README.md

 ### Hi!
 I'm Yuna ⚡

 **Education**
 - 🌱 Aug.
-2022 - : I will major in Computer Science at Georgia Institute of Technology (MS)
+2022 - Future : I will major in Computer Science at Georgia Institute of Technology (MS)
 - 🌱 Mar.
 2013 - Feb.
 2018 : I did a double major in Library and Information Science and Journalism and Mass Communication at SungKyunKwan university (BS)
   - ✈️ Aug.
 2015 - Dec.
 2015 : I was an exchange student, majoring in Informatics at the University of Washington
     - Got a full scholarship and living stipend as the first and only student to be selected from SKKU